vectorgrp/sil-kit/docs/api/api.rst

 .. _sec:api-services:

 This document describes the user available programming interfaces of the Vector Integration Bus (VIB).
 If you are not yet familiar with the VIB, have a look at the :doc:`Quick Start<../usage/quickstart>`.

-The following is a list of supported VIB API, services and vehicular networks.
-The main entry points into the Integration Bus API are discussed in |ComAdapter|
-and in the |header| documents.

 User API
 --------

-The main programming interfaces for configuration and  accessing of the Integration Bus services and controllers are listed below.
+The ComAdapter including its configuration constitute the main entry point into the Integration Bus API.

 .. toctree::
    :maxdepth: 1

+   comadapter
+   config
    header
-   config
-   comadapter

 Services
 --------